SudhaChandrikaY/Data-science-Project/README.md

-“Ensemble Based Approach for Effective Heart Disease Prediction”
+PROJECT TITLE : “Ensemble Based Approach for Effective Heart Disease Prediction”

+INTRODUCTION :

 Heart Disease is one of the major concerns for society for a long time.
 The term heart disease is often used interchangeably with the term cardiovascular disease